gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## Why am I charged for Floating IPs I am not using?

-We have to charge for reserved Floating IPs, and most often the case is that you did not remove the Floating IP after deleting the VM that used it.
+We have to charge for reserved Floating IPs, and most often you did not remove the Floating IP after you deleted the VM that used it.

-To get an overview of your Floating IPs, you can use the Horizon Dashboard, where you can find the list a _Project_ → _Network_ → _Floating-IPs_.
+To get an overview of your Floating IPs, you can use the Horizon Dashboard, where you can find the list _Project_ → _Network_ → _Floating-IPs_.

 You can accomplish the same using the OpenStack client: